dubugc/towerbans/_posts/2024-10-09-Banning-Beyond-The-Game.md

 ## Private Ban List
 It begins back when we started the **Tower Unite Bans** group.
 We made sure everything was above board.
-But along the way, discovered something wild:</br>
+But along the way, discovered something wild:

 **PixelTail won’t hesitate to ban somebody who doesn’t even have the game in their library.**

 ---